cyates559/mote-broker/README.md

 ```
 note the `tree` flag to indicate that the payload contains a tree that should get spead into many messages (sometimes called rows)

-## Performance
-The mote-broker uses trees and recursion to allow wide spanning subscriptions with many inflight messages being distributed to many different devices of varying types.
-It is designed to scale as linearly as possible in terms of number of wildcards in both subscriptions and publish messages.
-A separate process is responsible for retaining messages in a database, and as such retaining happens as quickly as possible while also not impacting performance whatsoever.

 ## Installation/Setup
 Mote broker has been designed to have as few dependencies as possible